9929 109 St NW, Edmonton

 My favourite for that day would have to be the Chicken drumsticks.
 These had a nice skin on them and were very tender on the inside.
 Definitely a great piece of meat, and went great with rice and salad.
 Probably had at least 8 of these.

 Overall, I enjoyed my experience at Pampa, mainly because it was Downtown Dining Week.
 For dinner, you get 10 options of meat, which, in addition to the five that I’ve mentioned, is the bottom sirloin, garlic rump steak, strip loin, bacon-wrapped chicken thighs, and marinated leg of lamb.
 If you’ve never been to Pampa before, I highly suggest that you go for lunch first before trying dinner.
-You’re not missing out on that much, and you will be able to get a feel as to whether or not this restaurant for you.
 If you’re able to, I’d highly recommend going during lunch for Downtown Dining week.
 For 15 dollars, you get the experience of Pampa for a very reasonable price.
 And if you can eat a lot, it’s definitely worth it!

 I really liked the gluten-free cheese buns that Pampa has!
 They are delicious and really light.
 Definitely great on their own and to snack on throughout the meal!
 The danger here is that you don’t want to fill up on these before the meats come around!